History of Rowdy Tellez in Timeline

 Tellez tied the record set by Chris Dickerson in 2008 for the most extra-base hits in a player's first three games.

-2013: Assignment to Gulf Coast League Blue Jays
+2013: Assigned to Gulf Coast League Blue Jays

-For the rest of 2013, Tellez was assigned to the Rookie-level Gulf Coast League Blue Jays, where he batted .234 with two home runs and 20 RBIs in 34 games.
-Baseball America rated him the best power hitter in the Blue Jays minor league organization.
+In 2013, Tellez was assigned to the Rookie-level Gulf Coast League Blue Jays, where he batted .234 in 34 games.
+He was recognized by Baseball America as the best power hitter in the Blue Jays minor league organization.

-In 2013, Tellez was drafted by the Toronto Blue Jays in the 30th round of the Major League Baseball draft and signed with them for a signing bonus of $850,000.
+In 2013, Tellez was named a Baseball America and Rawlings First Team High School All-American.
+He was also drafted by the Blue Jays in the 30th round of the Major League Baseball draft that year.

-In 2013, Tellez was recognized as a Baseball America High School All-American, a Rawlings First Team All-American, and a Rawlings/Perfect Game All-Region First Team – California while attending Elk Grove High School.
-He also accepted a scholarship to play baseball at the University of Southern California.
+In 2013, Tellez was recognized as a Baseball America High School All-American and a Rawlings First Team All-American.
+He accepted a scholarship to play baseball at the University of Southern California.

 2014: Time with Bluefield Blue Jays and Lansing Lugnuts

-In 2015, Tellez was named a Midwest League All-Star and was selected for the Arizona Fall League (AFL) All-Prospect Team and as an AFL Rising Star.
+In 2015, Tellez was named a Midwest League All-Star and was also selected for the Arizona Fall League (AFL) All-Prospect Team, as well as being named an AFL Rising Star.

 In 2016, Tellez was named an Eastern League mid-season and full-season All-Star.
-He also received recognition as an MiLB.com Toronto Blue Jays Organization All-Star and a Baseball America Double-A All-Star.
-He had a stellar 2016 season, posting new career bests in almost every offensive category.
+He had a stellar season, posting new career bests in almost every offensive category including a .297 batting average and 23 home runs.

-Tellez's mother, Lori, was diagnosed with stage IV melanoma in late 2016 and later she battled brain cancer.
+In late 2016, Tellez's mother, Lori, was diagnosed with stage IV melanoma.

 In 2017, Tellez was assigned to the Triple-A Buffalo Bisons in late March.
-He struggled in Triple-A, hitting .222 with six home runs and 56 RBI in 122 games.
-On November 20, Tellez was added to Toronto's 40-man roster.
+He struggled in Triple-A hitting .222 with six home runs in 122 games.
+He was added to Toronto's 40-man roster on November 20.

 September 5, 2018: Major League Debut

-On September 5, 2018, Tellez made his Major League debut with the Blue Jays, hitting a first-pitch, pinch-hit double against the Tampa Bay Rays in his first at bat.
+On September 5, 2018, Tellez made his Major League debut with the Blue Jays.
+He hit a first-pitch, pinch-hit double in his first at bat against the Tampa Bay Rays.

 September 2018: Performance in September 2018